 *Important to remember*

 On October 3, 2016, Amazon banned incentivized reviews connected to free or discounted products.
-So don’t forget that when you decide to start requesting reviews from your customers.
+So don’t forget that when you decide to start requesting customer feedback for Amazon from your customers.

 Excuse #4: “It’s not worth the investment”

 This point can be argued over and over again.
 It is difficult to see the return on investment with reviews in general—let alone when you spend on an Amazon feedback management tool.
 However, if you don’t have the reviews in the first place, you can’t use them as bait to attract new customers.
 Take Nordstrom as an example.